In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 When partnering with a commercial glass manufacturer for standard glass fabrication, there are several pieces of information you should always provide:

-• Holes and notches: Hole or notch location, placement tolerances based on the width of glass, radius, diameter, chip tolerance.
+- Holes and notches: The location and placement tolerances for holes or notches are based on the width of the glass, radius, diameter, and chip tolerance.

 Tolerance Information for Specialty Custom Fabricated Glass

-Intricately shaped pieces, such as patterned and shaped glass, may have tight or non-existent tolerances.
-This information is critical to discuss with a glass manufacturer during the quoting process.
+Intricately shaped pieces like patterned and shaped glass may have tight or non-existent tolerances.
+Discussing this information with a glass manufacturer during the quoting process is critical.
 Creating glass pieces with little room for size deviation requires additional planning and labor, impacting final production costs.

 Quality Renderings = Tolerance Accuracy